 The worst nightmare when computer hackers have successfully gained access to your computers is getting access to your accounts.
 This hacking is easier if you sign in to your financial, social media, and other accounts.
 You might have also stored your credit card statements, credentials, password list, or other data in your files.

 This way, a hacker can potentially take over your accounts as well for their interests.
 Hackers may use your credit cards to purchase goods and services after increasing the limit.
 These might look tolerable, but can you imagine if they use your credit cards for buying illegal items, let’s say, on the dark web?

 Recovering stolen funds, whether fiat or digital currency may be hard, although not impossible.
 You may need to hire a hacker to hack and recover such funds or they may be lost forever.
-Hiring a hacker online is another trick in itself but you can read more on how to go about hiring one.
+Hiring a hacker online is another trick in itself.

 It’s no longer a secret that many hackers use hacked computers to deploy cyber attacks.
 Advanced hackers can control hundreds or thousands of computers to attack a website or online platform.
 Not only money or business-motivated attacks, but hackers can also use your computer to launch politically motivated attacks towards governmental sites.